How To Make Driftwood Using Paint And Stain – An Easy 4 Step Formula

-Just because I can’t find the real thing very often, doesn’t mean that I can’t recreate the look though.
-I love incorporating the look of driftwood into my home decor accessories, but using real wood pieces can be awfully pricey.
-So, after lots of experimenting with different techniques, I’ve come up with an almost too-easy-to-be-true formula to get the look and you can use it on just about anything!
+Just because it’s pricey or I can’t find the real thing very often, doesn’t mean that I can’t get the look in my home though.
+If you know me at all, you know I’m all about budget decorating and using what you already have, so after lots of experimenting with different techniques, I’ve come up with an almost too-easy-to-be-true formula to get the look and you can use it on just about anything!

-I get lots of questions about these candlesticks any time they make an appearance in a blog post.
+I get lots of questions about these eye catching candlesticks any time they make an appearance in a blog post.
 I bought them on clearance and they were originally painted red, green and yellow.
 Now that they look like driftwood, everyone wants to know where I found them!
 They create such a dramatic focal point.

-STEP 3: Apply any brand of gray stain over the dried white paint.
-Make sure to make all of your brushstrokes in the same direction.
+Apply any brand of gray stain over the dried white paint.
+Make sure to keep all of your brushstrokes going in the same direction.

-STEP 4: While the gray stain is still wet, apply a coat of any shade or brand of brown stain over it – again keeping the brush strokes going in the same direction.
+While the gray stain is still wet, apply a coat of any shade or brand of brown stain over it – again keeping the brush strokes going in the same direction.
 Allow the piece to completely dry .
 Once dry, seal with a matte sealer, if you desire, but allow the piece to completely dry before using.

 A few tips: